airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

-configuration file failed at any point (opening the file, reading the file, trying to decode the file, etc.) then the program would simply treat it as a configuration file problem and skip to the *recovery pointrecovery points* for that problem.
+configuration file failed at any point (opening the file, reading the file, trying to decode the file, etc.) then the program would simply treat it as a configuration file problem and skip to the *recovery point* for that problem.
 This way you greatly reduce the number of error-handling mechanism you need for your program, because error recovery is done on a much more general level.

-Note that even with recovery points, your error messageserror messages need to be specific as to what the problem was.
+Note that even with recovery points, your error messages need to be specific as to what the problem was.
 Recovery points are basic units for error recovery, not for error detection.
 Error detection still needs to be extremely exact, and the error reports need exact error codes and messages.

-When using recovery pointsrecovery points, you often need to include cleanup code to handle different contingencies.
+When using recovery points, you often need to include cleanup code to handle different contingencies.
 For example, in our configuration file example, the recovery function would need to include code to check and see if the configuration file was still open.
 Depending on where the error occurred, the file may have been left open.
 The recovery function needs to check for this condition, and any other condition that might lead to system instability, and return the program to a consistent state.

-The simplest way to handle recovery pointsrecovery points is to wrap the whole program into a single recovery point.
+The simplest way to handle recovery points is to wrap the whole program into a single recovery point.
 You would just have a simple error-reporting function that you can call with an error code and a message.
 The function would print them and and simply exit the program.
 This is not usually the best solution for real-world situations, but it